blazium-engine/blazium-docs/tutorials/3d/standard_material_3d.rst

 Rim
 ---

 Some fabrics have small micro-fur that causes light to scatter around it.
-Godot emulates this with the *Rim* parameter.
+Blazium emulates this with the *Rim* parameter.
 Unlike other rim lighting implementations, which just use the emission channel, this one actually takes light into account (no light means no rim).
 This makes the effect considerably more believable.